 - Proof of service is required to be filed with the Tribunal.

-The CITT Act provides for fines of up to $1 million and potential prohibition from appearing before the Tribunal in any future proceedings for anyone (counsel or expert) who breaches his/her Undertaking of Confidentiality.
+The CITT Act provides for fines of up to $1 million and potential prohibition from appearing before the Tribunal in any future proceedings for anyone (counsel or expert) who breaches their undertaking of confidentiality.

 Should any party or counsel become aware of a confidentiality breach or even a potential confidentiality breach, that person must immediately advise the Registrar of the Tribunal.
 The Tribunal will investigate immediately and take the necessary steps to correct the situation.
 A breach can occur if case-related information, which has been designated as confidential by a party or by the Tribunal, is made available to a person who is not authorized to have access to this information.

 Every precaution must be taken by counsel and parties when preparing the public (redacted) version of any confidential document to ensure the public version does not contain any confidential information.
 Careful verification must always be made before serving the public version on other parties and on the Tribunal.
-In addition, the Tribunal’s instructions regarding the electronic transmission of confidential documents must be adhered to at all times.
+In addition, the Tribunal’s instructions regarding the electronic transmission of confidential documents must always be adhered to.

 Tribunal members and CITT Secretariat staff are under a statutory obligation not to disclose knowingly, or allow to be disclosed, confidential information that comes into their possession while holding office or being employed in the public service to any other person in any manner that is calculated or likely to be made available for the use of any business competitor or rival of a person to whose business or affairs the information relates.
 This statutory obligation continues to bind Tribunal members and CITT Secretariat staff after they cease to hold office or to be employed in the public service.

 Account-specific injury allegations in trade remedy proceedings and limited disclosure undertakings